besoeasy/vaani/readme.md

-const metaAbout = "This is a test user."; // Short description about the user const metaImage = "http://example.com/image.png"; // URL to the user's profile image const metaWebsite = "http://example.com"; // User's personal or professional website const metaFollowed = ["user1", "user2"]; // List of usernames the user follows const metaHashtags = ["test", "user"]; // Hashtags associated with the user
+const metaAbout = "This is a test user."; // Short description about the user const metaImage = "http://example.com/image.png"; // URL to the user's profile image const metaWebsite = "http://example.com"; // User's personal or professional website const metaFollowed = ["user1", "user2"]; // List of publicKeys the user follows const metaHashtags = ["test", "user"]; // List of Hashtags the user follows

 // Generate the metadata object using a predefined template const meta = metaTemplate(